 Then, one day, my parents made ground beef in some sort of sauce and I didn’t like the texture of it, so I refused to eat it.
 They made me sit at the table for hours until I finished the meat, but I wouldn’t.
 I actually tried to eat it and then threw it back up.
 I never ate ground beef again.

 I think after that my parents understood that I just didn’t like most meat.
 They stopped trying to force me to eat what I didn’t like.

 I did still eat some meat, like bacon and ribs because I liked them.
-Again, when I was young, I wasn’t eating meat for any reason other than the fact that I didn’t like the taste or texture or thought of where some meat came from.
+Again, when I was young, I wasn’t eating meat for any reason other than the fact that I didn’t like the taste or texture or the thought of where some meat came from.

 I still ate eggs and milk products.
 But, at the age of 25, I stopped eating eggs too.
 I couldn’t stand the thought of eating eggs that could have been chickens.
 That was how I rationalized it in my mind, anyway.